 Welcome

 Welcome to Fair Use Tube.org!
-This is a site for user-generated video creators to learn how to protect their "fair use" rights under U.S. copyright law on video sharing sites such as YouTube, Vimeo, Blip.tv, Metacafe, and Dailymotion.
-This site is is a compilation of resources and tools relating to copyright law and user-generated video, and is designed to provide amateur video creators with the resources they need to stand up for free speech and successfully challenge abusive takedown notices and content ID filters, which frequently target non-infringing content.
+This is a site for user-generated video creators to learn how to protect their "fair use" rights under U.S. copyright law on video sharing sites such as YouTube and Vimeo.
+This site is a compilation of resources and tools relating to copyright law and user-generated video, and is designed to provide amateur video creators with the resources they need to stand up for free speech and successfully challenge abusive takedown notices and Content ID matches, which frequently target non-infringing content.

-If you are a creator whose video has been blocked, please check out our Guide to YouTube Removals as well as our Fair Use Resources section.
-Additionally, if you are a video creator wanting to use DVD footage from a movie or TV show for a remix video, check out our new Guide to Ripping DVDs, which describes how to rip DVD footage to a format which you can import into video editing software.
+If you are a creator whose video has been blocked, please check out my Guide to YouTube Removals as well as the Fair Use Resources section.
+Additionally, if you are a video creator wanting to use DVD footage from a movie or TV show for a remix video, check out the Guide to Ripping DVDs, which describes how to rip DVD footage to a format which you can import into video editing software.

 About

-Patrick_Capitol_Portrait_2This site is maintained by Patrick McKay, a law student at Regent University School of Law in Virginia Beach, Virginia.
+Patrick_Capitol_Portrait_2This site is maintained by Patrick McKay, a Colorado-licensed attorney and 2012 graduate of Regent University School of Law in Virginia Beach, Virginia.
 After successfully fighting takedown notices against his own videos on several occasions, he started this site to spread awareness that it is possible to defend your videos from copyright notices on YouTube.
-Patrick developed a strong interest in copyright issues in college, and after he graduates from law school in 2012 he hopes to pursue a career in copyright and Internet law, fighting to restore a balance to American copyright law which better protects the rights of consumers and amateur creators, and not just the interests of big entertainment corporations.
+Patrick developed a strong interest in copyright issues in college.
+Patrick is currently working at a law firm in Denver practicing mostly personal injury and criminal defense law.
+He is still pursuing his copyright activism on the side, fighting to restore a balance to American copyright law which better protects the rights of consumers and amateur creators, and not just the interests of big entertainment corporations.

 Latest News

-• November 21, 2011: Wired.com published an article on abuses of the YouTube Content ID system which mentioned FairUseTube.org and quoted a statement by Patrick McKay.
+• November 21, 2011: Wired.com published an article on abuses of the YouTube Content ID system which mentioned FairUseTube.org and quoted me in a statement.
 The article does a great job of highlighting the problem of companies using fraudulent Content ID claims to hijack ad revenue from videos they do not own the copyright to.
-You can read the full article here.

-• September 6, 2011: The tech and copyright blog TorrentFreak published an article calling attention to the systemic failures of YouTube's copyright system, which included a statement by Patrick McKay and cited our article on the subject.
-Read the TorrentFreak article here, and our article about the flaws in the Content ID system here.
+• September 6, 2011: The tech and copyright blog TorrentFreak published an article calling attention to the systemic failures of YouTube's copyright system, which included a statement from me and cited my article on the subject.
+Read the TorrentFreak article here, and my article about the flaws in the Content ID system here.

-• July 13, 2011: Tech policy group Public Knowledge announed Patrick McKay's video, "Fair Use School: The Rest of the Copyright Story" as the winning entry in its video contest calling for a response to YouTube's "Copyright School" video.
-Specifically, Patrick's video responds to YouTube's downplaying of fair use, showing that rather than being nothing more than inaccessible legal jargon which ordinary YouTube users could never hope to understand, it is a valuable tool which video creators can use to defend their videos against takedown notices.
+• July 13, 2011: Tech policy group Public Knowledge announced my video, "Fair Use School: The Rest of the Copyright Story" as the winning entry in its video contest calling for a response to YouTube's "Copyright School" video.
+Specifically, my video responds to YouTube's downplaying of fair use, showing that rather than being nothing more than inaccessible legal jargon which ordinary YouTube users could never hope to understand, it is a valuable tool which video creators can use to defend their videos against takedown notices.
 For more info, read Public Knowledge's announcement, and the TechDirt article covering the story.

 • Nov.
-24, 2010: Patrick McKay was recently interviewed about copyright issues and YouTube on Illumination Radio with Mr. Roger, which was broadcast on Motivational Radio (an online radio station) on November 23.
-You can listen to the interview here (skip to time index 11:00 to hear the interview).
-You can also download an MP3 of the interview here.
+24, 2010: I was interviewed about copyright issues and YouTube on Illumination Radio with Mr. Roger, which was broadcast on Motivational Radio (an online radio station) on November 23.
+You can download an MP3 of the interview here.

 Legal Disclaimer